Dameon1/jsHangman/README.md

 ## Coding styles
 I used two different styles to code the HTML.
-- *JavaScript to perform loops, "if" statements, and a couple of getElemnetById's.
+- * JavaScript to perform loops, "if" statements, and a couple of getElemnetById's.
-- *jQuery to make use of an easy to use catalog of options of changing the *HTML.
+- * jQuery to make use of an easy to use catalog of options of changing the *HTML.

-## Screenshot
+## Screenshots
 Two screenshots.
+- Mobile screenshots by the left and right
-- First one is what it looks like on mobile screens
+- Middle screenshot is what it looks like on a full sized screen

 <img align="left" width="100" height="100" src="assets/images/mobile1.png">
 <img align="right" width="100" height="100" src="assets/images/mobile2.png">
-- Second screenshot is on a full sized screen

 <p align="center">
   <img width="460" height="300" src="assets/images/full.png">
 </p>